openslice/io.openslice.main/doc/lcm.md

 [![Rules in NSI](../images/lcm/lcmfig1.png)](../images/lcm/lcmfig1.png)

+* PRE_PROVISION rules: Run only once just before creating a service with a given priority.
+* CREATION rules: Run while the referenced service dependencies of a service are created
+* AFTER_ACTIVATION rules: Run only once just after a service get the ACTIVE state
+* SUPERVISION rules: Run when a characteristic of a service is changed and the service is in the ACTIVE state
+* AFTER_DEACTIVATION rules: Run only once just after a service get the INACTIVE/TERMINATED state

 In general the rules allow to perform many actions during service LCM.
 Thes are some examples:

 * Modify service specification parameters before the instantiation of a service (or during operation) based on other dependencies.
 These parameters might be part of other services already included in Service order
 * Translate GST/NEST parameter values to other values passed later to NFVO for instantiation or control
 * Define complex OSM Configs based on other dependencies and passing variables
+* Define any dependencies when creating the referenced services
+* Dynamically include new service dependencies
 * Create new service orders so include dynamically other services
 * Call external (RESTful) services (via http(s), define payload, examine response)

 ## Examine if the rules are executed successfully